 (Mars Oxygen ISRU Experiment)

 MOXIE collects CO2 from the Martian atmosphere, then electrochemically splits the CO2 molecules into O2 and CO.
 The O2 is then analyzed for purity before being vented back out to the Mars atmosphere along with the CO and other exhaust products.

 Based on conversion efficiency calculated from flow rates and composition measurements, SOXE control parameters such as CO2 input flow rate, temperature, and applied voltage are used to optimize O2 production under Mars environmental conditions.
-The cooled exhausts are then filtered to satisfy planetary protection requirements and vented from the Rover.
-Process telemetry is reported to the Rover for downlink.
+The cooled exhausts are then filtered to satisfy planetary protection requirements and vented from the rover.
+Process telemetry is reported to the rover for downlink.